Azure/bicep/README.md

 # Project Bicep - an ARM DSL

+***Note:** Bicep is currently an **experimental language** and we expect to ship breaking changes in future releases.
+It is not yet recommended for production usage.
+Please take a look at the [known limitations](#known-limitations) prior to opening any issues.*

 ## What is Bicep?

 Bicep is a Domain Specific Language (DSL) for deploying Azure resources declaratively.
 It aims to drastically simplify the authoring experience with a cleaner syntax and better support for modularity and code re-use.
 Bicep is a **transparent abstraction** over ARM and ARM templates, which means anything that can be done in an ARM Template can be done in bicep (outside of temporary [known limitations](#known-limitations)).
 All resource `types`, `apiVersions`, and `properties` that are valid in an ARM template are equally valid in Bicep on day one.